afrer21/knockturnlock-ece445/notebooks/adam/README.md

 ### Completed:
 - Still finalizing part requirements
 - Ordered first round of parts, still need to order microcontroller and voltage regulator
+- Decided on using a 1M ohm resistor for the piezo as research has told us the larger the resistor the lower the voltage readings we will get.
+A 1M ohm resistor should get us readings within the 5V threshold that we want
 - Completed design document

+- Below is the reference sheet for the microcontroller we decided to use [9] Atmel 8-bit AVR Microcontroller with 2/4/8K Bytes In-System Programmable Flash, Atmel.
+August 2013.
+[Online] Available: https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-2586-AVR-8-bit-Microcontroller-ATtiny25-ATtiny45-ATtiny85_Datasheet.pdf

 ## 2/23/2023
 ### Completed: